dotnet/csharplang/spec/types.md

 A delegate is a data structure that refers to one or more methods.
 For instance methods, it also refers to their corresponding object instances.

+> [!NOTE]
-\[*Note*: The closest equivalent of a delegate in C or C++ is a function pointer, but whereas a function pointer can only reference static functions, a delegate can reference both static and instance methods.
-In the latter case, the delegate stores not only a reference to the method’s entry point, but also a reference to the object instance on which to invoke the method. *end note*\]
+> The closest equivalent of a delegate in C or C++ is a function pointer, but whereas a function pointer can only reference static functions, a delegate can reference both static and instance methods.
+In the latter case, the delegate stores not only a reference to the method’s entry point, but also a reference to the object instance on which to invoke the method.

 Delegate types are described in §20.